Goncalo-Maria-2001/microtiter-plate-antibiotic-resistance-analysis/README.md

 ## Limitations

-The current files are not able to process a plate where the concentrations of two antibiotics change in tandem in the same test.
+- The current program is not able to process a plate where the concentrations of two antibiotics change in tandem in the same test.
+- min_bic's default value is specific to the conditions of the experiment the code was originally developed for
+- lag_phase_finder() is used to compute lag phase duration when no model fit can surpass the min_bic threshold, it computes the parameter by returning the first cycle where OD increases with a ratio above slope_threshold for five consecutive turns.
+This approach is quite limited and should not be viewed as absolute.